yashaka/python-web-test/README.rst

 This is a template project.
 It's supposed to be cloned or downloaded and edited according to your needs.

 The project itself reflects an implementation of acceptance web ui tests for a "web", i.e. as "application under test" we consider here the "whole web", under "root pages" we mean "web sites", under "sub-pages" we mean "web site pages".
-To apply this template to your context, usually you would need to rename all "web" entries in names or some option values in config files (like ``pyproject.toml``) to "your_project_name" with the following exceptions:

-- you can rename ``web.py`` to ``app.py`` instead of ``your_project_name.py`` for conciseness
-- you can use dashes instead of underscore in the project root folder
-  - for example: ``your-project-name`` over ``your_project_name``
+Take this into account when applying the template to your context;)

 Hence, download it, rename the project folder to something like ``my-product-test``, then rename the modules correspondingly (like ``web_test`` to ``my_product_test``, etc...), edit the "project" section in ``pyproject.toml`` to something like::